Staff

 The grass roots of reptile and amphibian conservation in the UK - the ARGs!

 The Board of Trustees is elected by the affiliated member ARGs, and many are drawn from the volunteer network.
-All ARGs that are affiliated to ARGUK are eligible to vote at the AGM in January/February (the AGM is held at the annual Herpetofauna Workers' Meeting).
+All ARGs that are affiliated to ARGUK are eligible to vote at the online AGM in February.

-We work in partnership with many different organisations including, Amphibian & Reptile Conservation, the Freshwater Habitats Trust, the Environment Agency, Natural England, Natural Resources Wales, Scottish Natural Heritage, the Wildlife Trusts, the National Trust, The Forestry Commission, the Association of Local Government Ecologists and others as appropriate.
-If anyone would like to offer thir services as a trustee, and can bring expertise on matters concerning amphibian and reptile conservation and charity governance, please do contact us on This email address is being protected from spambots.
+We work in partnership with many different organisations including, Amphibian & Reptile Conservation, Froglife, the Freshwater Habitats Trust, the Environment Agency, Natural England, Natural Resources Wales, NatureScot, Northern Ireland Environment Agency, the Wildlife Trusts, the National Trust, Forestry England, the Association of Local Government Ecologists and others as appropriate.
+If anyone would like to offer their services as a trustee, and can bring expertise on matters concerning amphibian and reptile conservation and charity governance, please do contact us on This email address is being protected from spambots.
 You need JavaScript enabled to view it..